IgniteUI/igniteui-docfx/en/components/combo.md

 ---
 title: Angular Combobox Component | Data binding combobox | Infragistics
 _description: The Ignite UI for Angular ComboBox provides a powerful input, combining features of the basic HTML input, select, filtering and custom drop-down lists.
 Try it for FREE
-_keywords: angular combobox, ignite ui for angular, infragistics
+_keywords: angular combobox, angular combo component, angular combobox component, Angular UI Components, ignite ui for angular, infragistics
 ---

-# Angular ComboBox Overview
+# Angular ComboBox Component Overview

 The Angular ComboBox component represents a drop-down list that provides editable functionalities, allowing users to choose an option from a predefined list.
 The Ignite UI for Angular ComboBox Component provides also filtering capabilities, selections of items, grouping and adding custom values to a dropdown list.
 It can be used as an alternative to the HTML select tag and has several out-of-the-box features such as data binding (local and remote), filtering, grouping, custom templates, custom values, and more.